JoshLudahl/Warbler-Weather/README.md

 ## A simple app for weather
 The purpose of this app is to offer an unbiased view of weather data without all the fuss (ads, tracking, data mining).
+The app is themed after the Yellow-rumped Warbler bird.

 ### Libraries used
 * Written in [Kotlin](https://kotlinlang.org/)